Jeffrey R. Alston

 Emehel_C_small.jpg

-Ms. Emehel’s research at the Joint School of Nanoscience and Nanoengineering observes the effects of ionic liquids on the conductivity of regenerating solvents along with related studies looking at the effects of regenerated scaffolds on cell proliferation.
-She hopes to continue her work on both topics and contribute her knowledge and experience to future applications in tissue engineering and drug delivery.
+Chloe is an honors biology student in the class of 2024 at North Carolina A&T State University.
+Ms. Emehel’s research at JSNN observes the effects of ionic liquids on the conductivity of regenerating solvents along with related studies looking at the effects of regenerated scaffolds on cell proliferation.
+She hopes to explore future applications in tissue engineering and drug delivery.

 Taylor Davis